Boats and Boatmen

-For a local authority to be able to grant a licence, the boat or vessel must be less than 24 metres long, carry no more than 12 passengers and operate only in categorised waters.
-These licences do not cover waters that are owned and managed by the Canal and River Trust .
+To be able to grant a licence, the boat or vessel must be less than 24 metres long, carry no more than 12 passengers and operate only in categorised waters.
+These licences do not cover waters that are owned and managed by the Canal and River Trust.

 For vessels that are less than 24 metres long and carry no more than 12 passengers that operate outside categorised waters, i.e. at sea, a Small Commercial Vessel Certificate should be obtained from the Maritime and Coastguard Agency website .

-The Canal & River Trust license pleasure boats for hire and passenger boats that carry less than 12 passengers that operate in waters owned and managed by the Trust.
+The Canal and River Trust license pleasure boats for hire and passenger boats that carry less than 12 passengers that operate in waters owned and managed by the Trust.

 Where a licence is granted for a pleasure boat, it shall remain in force for up to one year.